In this Policy the following terms shall have the following meanings:

 Email address: katie at communicate-ed dot org dot uk

-Telephone number: 0845 331 1492
+Telephone number: 0345 331 1492

-Postal Address: PO Box 2652, Maidenhead, SL6 8ZL.
+Postal Address: PO Box 2652, Maidenhead, SL6 8ZL

-Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier’.
+Personal data is defined by the UK GDPR and the Data Protection Act 2018 (collectively, “the Data Protection Legislation”) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier’.

 Personal data is, in simpler terms, any information about you that enables you to be identified.
 Personal data covers obvious information such as your name and contact details, but it also covers less obvious information such as identification numbers, electronic location data, and other online identifiers.

-Under the GDPR, you have the following rights, which we will always work to uphold:
+Under the Data Protection Legislation, you have the following rights, which we will always work to uphold:

-For more information about our use of your personal data or exercising your rights as outlined above, please contact us using the details provided in Part 11.
+For more information about our use of your personal data or exercising your rights as outlined above, please contact us using the details provided in Part 15.